 Ask for help when you need it

 As much as you’d like to think so, you can’t do everything by yourself.
-It is absolutely OK to ask for help from a friend, colleague, or even your students if you need it.
+It is absolutely OK to ask for help from a friend, colleague or your family if you need it.
 Don’t try to take on the responsibility of handling everything all the time; this is how educators burn out.
 Asking for help is not a sign of weakness; it’s a sign that you know your limits and know when to ask for the support of others.

 Prioritize your mental health

-Lastly, start prioritizing your mental health.
-While it can be difficult to ask for help and prioritize yourself in a profession where you care for others, it is the single most important thing you can do for yourself.
+Don’t forget about prioritizing your mental health.
+While it can be difficult to ask for help and put yourself first in a profession where you care for others, it is the single most important thing you can do for you.
 When your mental health is treated and cared for, you can focus on doing what you love most—teaching.
 WeAreTeachers has a fantastic resource for you to explore different mental health options and answers to some of the top challenges that many educators face when seeking care for mental health.

 You put your hearts and souls into your career as educators, and your passion is truly inspiring for everyone at Edmentum to watch.
 We appreciate all that you do as educators, and hope you'll take a little time for you this week.
 Why not start off with a good laugh?
 Check out Eight Teachers Share the Funniest Things a Student Has Ever Said to Them.